All Episodes

 Appreciate it a lot.

-In fact, uh for for a little bit of a snapshot study in in this kind of thing and how the language means stuff.
+In fact, for a little bit of a snapshot study in this kind of thing and how the language means stuff, have we caught the very odd MSNBC marketing campaign of late, this thing called Lean Forward?

-And uh it's in in his supposed handwriting, and it says the great this is a full page ad in some magazine I read on the plane.
+And it says, The great, this is a full-page ad in some magazine I read on the plane.

 That's funny.